Would it be OK for a lawyer to make the following marketing statement on his or her Facebook page?

 Most attorneys, who start their social media campaigns, are not aware of the ethical issues that can become a problem along the way.
 Because social media and blogs became major channels used to promote attorney’s practice, attorneys and law firms must give great consideration to any possible ethical and professional conduct issues related to the use of social media.

-Adding to the problem is the fact that the area of social media is new not only to legal profession, but to businesses in general.
+Adding to the problem is the fact that the area of social media is new not only to the legal profession but to businesses in general.
 There are very few (if any) published cases addressing attorneys’ responsibilities in the social networking arena.

 Some legal professionals are shy to get involved with social media because it seems like something new.